1967–68 in English football

 The 1967–68 season was the 88th season of competitive football in England.
 Defending First Division champions, Manchester United, became the first English team to win the European Cup, while the First Division title went to their cross city rivals City.
 West Bromwich Albion lifted the FA Cup this season, for the fifth time in their history.
 Leeds United won their first two major trophies when they lifted the Inter-Cities Fairs Cup and Football League Cup at the expense of an Arsenal side who had not played at Wembley for 16 years.

 Honours

 Notes.
 Number in parentheses is the times that club has won that honour.

 FA Cup

-The 1968 FA Cup Final was won by West Bromwich Albion who beat Everton 1–0 in extra time with a goal from Jeff Astle.
+The 1968 FA Cup final was won by West Bromwich Albion, who beat Everton 1–0 at Wembley with an extra time goal from Jeff Astle.
 It was Albion's fifth FA Cup success.

 League Cup

-Leeds United beat Arsenal 1–0 in the final of the League Cup to win the competition for the first time.
+Leeds United beat Arsenal 1–0 in the 1968 Football League Cup final at Wembley to win the competition for the first time.